spenserblack/flashlight/README.md

 ## Why?

+This is quite literally a flashlight for me.

 I wanted to use my monitor as a light source so I don't trip over things trying to find the real light switch.
 I used to just start a light-themed application as a hack.
+This gives me a little more control over the lighting.